cdap-guides/cdap-spark-guide/README.rst

 What You Will Build
 -------------------

-You will build a `CDAP application <http://docs.cdap.io/cdap/current/en/dev-guide.html#applications>`_ that exposes a REST API to take in web pages' backlinks information and serve out the `PageRank <http://en.wikipedia.org/wiki/PageRank>`_ for the known web pages.
+You will build a `CDAP application <http://docs.cdap.io/cdap/current/en/dev-guide.html#applications>`_ that exposes a REST API to take in web pages’ backlinks information and serve out the `PageRank <http://en.wikipedia.org/wiki/PageRank>`_ for the known web pages.
 You will:

 * Build a CDAP `Spark <http://docs.cdap.io/cdap/2.5.0/en/dev-guide.html#spark-beta-standalone-cdap-only>`_ program that computes the PageRank of the web pages
 * Build a `Service <http://docs.cdap.io/cdap/current/en/dev-guide.html#services>`_ to receive backlinks data and serve the PageRank computation results over HTTP